Academics & Admission

 Undergraduate Degrees

 Undergraduate students may pursue a bachelor of science degree in Environmental Systems Engineering (ENVSE-BS) or in Civil Engineering, an ABET-accredited program (CE-BS in Environmental & Water Studies or Structures & Construction).
-The department is also home to the Architectural Design and Atmosphere/Energy majors, each of which leads to a BS in Engineering.
-Minors programs are available in Civil Engineering and in Environmental Systems Engineering, and Honors programs are offered by Architectural Design, Atmosphere/Energy, Civil Engineering, and Environmental Systems Engineering.
+The department is also home to the Sustainable Architecture+Engineering and Atmosphere/Energy majors, each of which leads to a BS in Engineering.
+Minors programs are available in Civil Engineering and in Environmental Systems Engineering, and Honors programs are offered by Architectural Design, Atmosphere/Energy, Civil Engineering, Environmental Systems Engineering, and Sustainable Architecture+Engineering.

 Coterminal Degrees